bbannier/bbannier.github.com/_drafts/2015-05-02-Writing-a-basic-clang-check.md

 This will create `misc/VirtualshadowingCheck.h` and `misc/VirtualshadowingCheck.cpp`, and additionally include it in `misc/MiscTidyModule.cpp` so it can be run as a normal part of `clang-tidy`.
+As of `clang-tools-extra` svn revision `236309` (git commit `6a5bbb2`) we still need to modify `misc/CMakeLists.txt` so that our newly added dependency `VirtualShadowingCheck.cpp` comes before the `LINK_LIBS` line.

 We can now build a version of `clang-tidy` including our checker by rebuild llvm and tools.
 To run it on some code we would run

 {% highlight sh %}
 % clang-tidy -checks='-*,misc-virtual-shadowing' some/file.cpp